Stan Lee

-Biography

-Early life
+Early life and education

-Stanley Martin Lieber was born on December 28, 1922, in Manhattan, New York City, in the apartment of his Romanian-born Jewish immigrant parents, Celia (née Solomon) and Jack Lieber, at the corner of West 98th Street and West End Avenue.
+Lee was born Stanley Martin Lieber on December 28, 1922, in Manhattan, in the apartment of his Romanian-born Jewish immigrant parents, Celia (née Solomon), originating in Huși, Romania, and Jack Lieber (born Iancu Lieber), originating in Botoșani, Romania, at the corner of West 98th Street and West End Avenue.
 Lee was raised in a Jewish household.
 In a 2002 interview, he stated when asked if he believed in God, "Well, let me put it this way...
 [Pauses.]
 No, I'm not going to try to be clever.
 I really don't know.
 I just don't know."
-On another interview from 2011, when asked about his Romanian origins and his relationship with the country, he said that he had never visited it and that he did not know Romanian because his parents never taught it to him.
+In another interview from 2011, when asked about his Romanian origins and his relationship with the country, he said that he had never visited it and that he did not know Romanian because his parents never taught it to him.

 Lee's father, trained as a dress cutter, worked only sporadically after the Great Depression.
 The family moved further uptown to Fort Washington Avenue, in Washington Heights, Manhattan.
 Lee had one younger brother named Larry Lieber.
 He said in 2006 that as a child he was influenced by books and movies, particularly those with Errol Flynn playing heroic roles.
 Reading The Scarlet Pimpernel, he called the title character "the first superhero I had read about, the first character who could be called a superhero."
 By the time Lee was in his teens, the family was living in an apartment at 1720 University Avenue in The Bronx.
 Lee described it as "a third-floor apartment facing out back".
 Lee and his brother shared the bedroom, while their parents slept on a foldout couch.

 Lee attended DeWitt Clinton High School in the Bronx.
 In his youth, Lee enjoyed writing, and entertained dreams of writing the "Great American Novel" one day.
 He said that in his youth he worked such part-time jobs as writing obituaries for a news service and press releases for the National Tuberculosis Center; delivering sandwiches for the Jack May pharmacy to offices in Rockefeller Center; working as an office boy for a trouser manufacturer; ushering at the Rivoli Theater on Broadway; and selling subscriptions to the New York Herald Tribune newspaper.
-At fifteen, Lee entered a high school essay competition sponsored by the New York Herald Tribune, called "The Biggest News of the Week Contest."
+At fifteen, Lee entered a high school essay competition sponsored by the New York Herald Tribune, called "The Biggest News of the Week Contest".
 Lee claimed to have won the prize for three straight weeks, goading the newspaper to write him and ask him to let someone else win.
 The paper suggested he look into writing professionally, which Lee claimed "probably changed my life."
+However, Lee's story is apocryphal, and so is his story of a life-changing plea from the editor, because the likelier story is that Lee won a seventh-place prize of $2.50 and two honorable mention awards.
 He graduated from high school early, aged sixteen and a half, in 1939 and joined the WPA Federal Theatre Project.